datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    A special-remote is an extension to Git’s concept of remotes, and can enable :term:`git-annex` to transfer data from and possibly to places that are not Git repositories (e.g., cloud services or external machines such as an HPC system).
-For example, *s3* special remote uploads and downloads content to AWS S3, *web* special remote downloads files from the web, *datalad-archive* extracts files from the annexed archives, etc. Don’t envision a special-remote as merely a physical place or location – a special-remote is a protocol that defines the underlying transport of your files to and/or from a specific location.
+For example, an *s3* special remote uploads and downloads content to AWS S3, a *web* special remote downloads files from the web, and *datalad-archive* extracts files from the annexed archives, etc. Don’t envision a special-remote as merely a physical place or location – a special-remote is a protocol that defines the underlying transport of your files to and/or from a specific location.

 To register a special remote in your dataset and use it for file storage, you need to configure the service of your choice and *publish* the annexed contents to it.
 Afterwards, the published dataset (e.g., via :term:`GitHub` or :term:`GitLab`) stores the information about where to obtain annexed file contents from such that
 :command:`datalad get` works.
-Once you have configured the service of your choice, DataLad makes it easy to push different dataset contents exactly where they need to be automatically via a :term:`publication dependency`.
+Once you have configured the service of your choice, you can push your datasets Git history to the repository hosting service and the annexed contents to the special remote.
+But DataLad also makes it easy to push these different dataset contents exactly where they need to be automatically via a :term:`publication dependency`.

 Exemplary walk-throughs for `Dropbox <https://dropbox.com>`_, `Amazon S3 buckets <https://aws.amazon.com/s3/?nc1=h_ls>`_, and `Git LFS  <https://github.com/git-lfs/git-lfs>`__ can be found in the upcoming sections in this chapter.
 But the general workflow looks as follows: